Omer-kaplan/intro-to-CS/c_ex2/README.md

 # intro-to-CS

-All my intro to CS projects written in C
+This is my second assignment to submit in C